 - Petroleum refineries and plants

-Regardless of the industry, these standards are crucial to ensuring that workers are provided a safe work environment.
+Regardless of the industry, PSM standards are crucial to ensuring that workers are provided a safe work environment.
 Some crucial points of PSM include:

 - Standards for equipment operation and maintenance requirements, including appropriate action for signs of leaks, corrosion, and other unsafe conditions.